 - The show's staff may watch any number of performances of their choosing.
-This shall not be considered using one (1) of their provided complimentary tickets.
+This shall not be considered as using one (1) of their provided complimentary tickets.
 For Memorial Auditorium shows, a staff row may be provided for this purpose.
 For shows in smaller venues or where a sellout is anticipated, the staff is asked to be conscientious so as to not take seats away from paying patrons.

 - The Ram's Head Board of Directors, Executive Producer, and the current year's Producers are entitled to one (1) complimentary ticket.
 This ticket may only be used by the person to whom it is given; it is non-transferable.
-This ticket may be used for any performance of the show, and is not restricted to the shows for which staff, cast, and orchestra complimentary tickets are available.
+This ticket may be used for any performance of the show and is not restricted to the shows for which staff, cast, and orchestra complimentary tickets are available.

-Tickets requested by eligible persons after the deadline or in excess of the above entitlements specified by the producer shall be granted as available.
+Tickets requested by eligible persons after the deadline or in excess of the above entitlements specified by the Producer shall be granted as available.
 The seat location of any such tickets will be the best available at the time of the request.

-Exceptions to this policy for individuals with special needs are left to the discretion of the producer or the Executive Producer.
+Exceptions to this policy for individuals with special needs are left to the discretion of the Producer or the Executive Producer.